 Comparing Mutual Funds to Other Investments

 Stocks come to mind when most people think of investing.
-But while many mutual funds are founded on stocks, investor-chosen individual equities can be much riskier.
+But while many mutual funds focus on stocks, individual equities can be much riskier.
 In fact, stocks often don’t become “safer” investments until you buy shares that are spread throughout the risk spectrum.
 This allows the possible losses incurred from high-risk stocks to be balanced by the smaller returns of more reliable choices.
 Mutual funds already accomplish this diversification, leaving less legwork for the investor, along with lower risk.

 Similar to mutual funds, exchange-traded funds (ETFs) are built using widespread diversification across a certain investment type.
-There are equity ETFs, fixed-income ETFs, index ETFs and more.
+There are equity ETFs, bond-centric ETFs, index ETFs and more.
 But unlike mutual fund companies, ETFs are available as individual investments directly through the market.
 So because they trade like stocks, ETFs allow investors to take a more active approach in where they invest their money.
 However, should you prefer to have investment professionals making those decisions for you, go with a mutual fund.

 Investments typically don’t include internal professional management, but it’s an integral part of mutual funds.
 Although day-to-day trading decisions are out of your hands, the ability to choose a mutual fund with a strategy that you favor affords you some level of control.
 So no matter whether you’re a novice with little time to devote to trading or a bona fide expert, it might be worth seeing if mutual funds can improve your overall investment success.